Introduction to LBO Financing

 Explanation of LBO Financing

-Mostly, the buyout takes place for larger companies which are more stable but inefficiently managed and the purpose of the buyout is to make these companies efficient.
-For these companies the predictability of cash flow is higher and the assets owned by them is also higher.
+Mostly, the buyout takes place for larger companies that are more stable but inefficiently managed and the purpose of the buyout is to make these companies efficient.
+For these companies, the predictability of cash flow is higher and the assets owned by them are also higher.

 The factors that are considered in the analysis are as follows:

 - Expected Cash flows of the target company of which the PE investor will receive the shares proportionate to the percentage of his investment.
-These are calculated and provided by the target company’s management and are vetted for many different tests to establish the reliability.
-This is important because these form the way of repaying the debt that the PE investor has take up and also for the calculation of the return on investment.
-Generally a predetermined investment horizon is considered while conducting such analysis.
+These are calculated and provided by the target company’s management and are vetted for many different tests to establish reliability.
+This is important because these form the way of repaying the debt that the PE investor has taken up and also for the calculation of the return on investment.
+Generally, a predetermined investment horizon is considered while conducting such an analysis.

-- Expected Return of the Capital Providers: Once the CFs are established, it needs to be compared with the expected returns of the various capital providers to analyse whether the CF are sufficient to meet the return requirement.
+- Expected Return of the Capital Providers: Once the CFs is established, it needs to be compared with the expected returns of the various capital providers to analyze whether the CF is sufficient to meet the return requirement.
 Without this, there is no meaning to the calculation of expected CFs because they won’t imply anything.

 - Availability of Financing: Further, once it is determined how much is required, it is also required to figure out how much debt can actually be raised.
 At times the lenders may refuse to provide the required amount and thus the transaction might not take place at all.

 - At times the seller of the company provides the debt capital to the buyer for making the purchase of the target company.
 This gives the buyer the opportunity to negotiate the term of the payback and therefore provides him some flexibility.
 Further the seller gets a little bit of surety of the amount she will receive and also the responsibility of the company is transferred to the buyer.